jolexa/blog.jolexa.net/content/post/gentoo-ipsec-l2tp-vpn-for-ios.md

     - /2012/09/gentoo-ipsec-l2tp-vpn-for-ios/
 ---

 There are [thousands][1] of guides out there on this [subject][2], however I still struggled to set up an IPSEC VPN at first.
 This is a HOWTO for my own benefit &#8211; maybe someone else will use it too.
-I struggled because most of the guides involved setting up the VPN on a NAT&#8217;d host and connecting to the VPN inside the network.
-I didn&#8217;t do that on my [linode][3], which has a static public IP.
+I struggled because most of the guides involved setting up the VPN on a NAT'd host and connecting to the VPN inside the network.
+I didn't do that on my [linode][3], which has a static public IP.

 My objectives were clear: